-This investigation is all about scientific inquiry, getting students to plan and carry out investigations exploring potential and kinetic energy as well as Newton's second law ($\mathbf{F}=m\mathbf{a}$).
-Students take true agency over their learning as they design and conduct an experiment of their choosing to investigate an area related to the core 'why' phenomenon.
+This investigation is all about scientific inquiry, getting students to plan and carry out investigations exploring Newton's second law ($\mathbf{F}=m\mathbf{a}$), gravity and inclined planes.
+Students take true agency over their learning as they design and conduct an experiment of their choosing to investigate an area related to this core 'why' phenomenon.